 But when will students begin heading back to physical classrooms?

-Schools Superintendent Robert Runcie offered new details this week in his State of the Schools address, in media interviews, and in a video to parents.
+Schools Superintendent Robert Runcie offered new details this week in his State of the Schools address and in media interviews.

 He said by the end of September, the school district will assess if buildings can be opened on a limited basis to students.
 That will depend on the rate of coronavirus infections.